Build your leading voice.

 Effective Communication

-Efficient prioritizing
+Efficient Prioritizing

 Perspective

-My Two Cents;
+Youjin’s Two Cents;

 Then, what is your leading voice?